 Perry knows the importance of hard work and dedication.
 He’s the grandson of Columbian immigrants, and the son of a single mom who fled two abusive situations and worked several jobs to survive and support her children - with whom she finally landed in Central Pennsylvania in their first home on Berryhill Street in Harrisburg, then moved to Dillsburg.
 Scott and his family were on public assistance for several years during his youth.
 He was raised in a spartan home, which initially had no electricity and plumbing, required bathing in a steel tub on the porch, pumped water from a well, and cut firewood with his older brother to keep the family warm in winter.

-Scott knows the importance of effort and dedication.
-He began his working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
+Perry began working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
 Since then, he's worked as a mechanic, dock worker, draftsman and a licensed insurance agent.
-He is a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.

-To further his education, Scott put himself through college while working a full-time job.
-He graduated from the Pennsylvania State University in 1991 where he earned a Bachelor of Science degree in Business Administration Management.
+He’s a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.
+He put himself through college while working a full-time job, and graduated from the Pennsylvania State University in 1991, where he earned a Bachelor of Science degree in Business Administration Management.

-In 1993, Scott started his own mechanical contracting firm, Hydrotech Mechanical Services, Inc. The Dillsburg-based business provides contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specializes in large meter calibration.
+In 1993, Perry and his mom started their own mechanical contracting firm, initially in their garage - Hydrotech Mechanical Services, Inc. The Dillsburg-based business provided contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specialized in large meter calibration.

 Scott and his wife, Christy, are the proud parents of two daughters.